-If your vehicle has this feature, the HomeLink® transmitter buttons are located on the automatic dimming rearview mirror.
-The three buttons on the left side of the mirror are the HomeLink® transmitter buttons.
+If your vehicle has this feature, the Universal Home Remote transmitter buttons are located on the automatic dimming rearview mirror.
+The three buttons on the left side of the mirror are the Universal Home Remote transmitter buttons.

-HomeLink[®], a combined universal transmitter and receiver, provides a way to replace up to three hand-held transmitters used to activate devices such as gate operators, garage door openers, entry door locks, security systems and home lighting.
-Additional HomeLink[®] information can be found on the Internet at www.homelink.com or by calling 1-800-355-3515.

-If your vehicle is equipped with the HomeLink® Transmitter, it complies with Part 15 of the FCC Rules.
+The Universal Home Remote Wireless Control System, a combined universal transmitter and receiver, provides a way to replace up to three hand-held transmitters used to activate devices such as gate operators, garage door openers, entry door locks, security systems, and home lighting.
+If your vehicle is equipped with the Universal Home Remote Transmitter, it complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions: (1) this device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.